 The School of Drama Graduate Video & Media Design Option is a conceptually rigorous, hands-on and innovative three–year program, which teaches advanced technical skills in a critical context.

-This program is designed for forward thinking and fearless artists working at the forefront of media technology and the Arts.
+This program is designed for dynamic artists working at the forefront of media technology and the Arts.
 Course work is focused on experimentation and collaboration.
-Classes like Advanced Digital Image and Expanded Theater explore state of the art image creation and display technologies, while Future Stages (the flagship collaborative class), is where Graduate students from all the Design, Directing and Dramatic Writing programs work with the Senior Actors to devise new works exploring the rich potential of technologically savvy performance.
+The core classes Decoding Media and Staging Media challenge students to conceive of fresh media-based theatrical experiences and the skills to realize them at a variety of scales.
+Future Stages (the flagship collaborative class), is where Graduate students from the Design and Directing programs work with the Senior Actors to devise new works exploring the rich potential of technologically savvy performance.

-Finally Graduate Video & Media Design students participate fully in the ambitious School of Drama production schedule across 3 theaters.
+Finally Graduate Video & Media Design students participate fully in the ambitious School of Drama production schedule across 3 theaters and Studio 201, our warehouse space.
 All CMU productions are student designed and produced, with close faculty support.
 Graduate students are involved in at least one production per semester, which range from one-act plays to full-scale main-stage productions and “devised” or experimental works.